Before we dive into the algorithm, let’s set the scene.

 - Edit your videos: While this is subjective, editing your videos usually helps keep them clean and appealing to your viewers.

 This is by no means the holy grail of the YouTube algorithm.
-With that said, this will help you massively to get your video out of the sea and noticed by people.
+That said, this will help you massively get your video out of the sea and noticed by people.
 It will do you good to keep these points in mind while you push out content.